RicherMans/audiodataload/README.md

 * `batchsize` : This is set to `1` and cannot be used with any other value for `batchsize`.
 If iterating over batches of utterances is needed, please refer to [Sequenceiterator](#adl.seqenceiterator).
 * `epochsize` : The size of the epoch, via default its `self:usize()` thus being evaluated over all the utterances.

-Example to iterate with 1 batchsize ( useful for evaluation of seqences ):
+Example to iterate with 1 batchsize ( useful for evaluation of sequences ):

 ```lua
 local traindatawave = audiodataload.WaveDataloader{